 The Collaboration Server tracks authentication changes within the scope of a web session.
 By default, Unblu prohibits authentication changes during a session.
 This means that if a prohibited change in authentication is detected during a session, then the session will be terminated.
 A prohibited change in authentication can occur, for example, because identity propagation sends a different user ID, or because the user logs out.

-Every time the authenticated user changes within a session (if allowed by the configured policy), a message describing the user change will be added to the session’s chat protocol.
+Every time the authenticated user changes within a session (if allowed by the configured policy), a message describing the user change is added to the session’s chat protocol.